unnus/unnus/content/medical/power-your-practice-21-patient-management-softwares-for-2023.md

 * Integrates with over 150 healthcare apps and devices
 * Built-in revenue cycle management features

+**Pricing:**

+DrChrono offers four pricing plans for their EHR and practice management software, starting at $199 per provider per month for the Basic plan, up to $499 per provider per month for the Advanced plan.
+They also offer a custom Enterprise plan for larger practices or organizations.

 ### 2) Athenahealth

 Athenahealth is a cloud-based EHR software designed for small to medium-sized practices.
 It includes features such as appointment scheduling, e-prescriptions, and patient communication tools. athenahealth also includes population health management tools to help practices track patient populations and improve outcomes.